aspose-note/Aspose.Note-Reference-Tutorials/content/english/java/onenote-tag-operations/add-new-image-node-with-tag/_index.md

 Mastering Aspose.Note for Java opens up exciting possibilities in OneNote document manipulation.
 By following this tutorial, you've gained a practical skill that can be applied to various projects.
 Keep exploring the Aspose.Note documentation [here](https://reference.aspose.com/note/java/) for more advanced features and possibilities.
 ## FAQs
 ### Where can I find Aspose.Note documentation?
-You can find the official documentation [here](https://reference.aspose.com/note/java/).
+You can find the documentation [here](https://reference.aspose.com/note/java/).
 ### How do I download Aspose.Note for Java?
-You can download it from the official releases page [here](https://releases.aspose.com/note/java/).
+You can download it from the releases page [here](https://releases.aspose.com/note/java/).
 ### Is there a free trial available?
 Yes, you can access the free trial [here](https://releases.aspose.com/).
 ### Where can I get support for Aspose.Note?